BenTheElder/site/content/posts/lazy-load-youtube.md

 on us in the future anyhow, and it turns out later that we may want users to be able to recognize that the video is not fully loaded yet, so we'll leave the placeholder here.

-This is very lightweight, with just a small amount of iniline HTML / CSS / SVG, and one relatively small thumnail image.
-We've only taken a dependency on the YouTube thumnail server.
+This is very lightweight, with just a small amount of inline HTML / CSS / SVG, and one relatively small thumbnail image.
+We've only taken a dependency on the YouTube thumbnail server.

 ## Actual Lazy Loading